smorad/um_cisc_7026/lecture_8_recurrent.typ

     *Question:* Is this local? #pause

-    *Answer:* No, two events separated by 20 years #pause ]
+    *Answer:* No, two related events separated by 20 years ]

 #sslide[